-This week was a bit of a bust because I was a combination of sick and blah on Monday and Tuesday, and thus took both days off work and really didn’t get much done at all except beat back the blues and greens a bit.
+This week was a bit of a bust because I was a combination of sick and blah on Monday and Tuesday, and thus took both days off work and really didn’t get much done at all except beat back the blues a bit.
 A big part of it, as far as I can tell, is anxiety over the upcoming May 31st deadline where I’ll find out if Sophia University accepted me or not.
 It’s not at all guaranteed, but there’s not much at all I can do to influence the decision at this point, and my supervisor thinks that this inability to do anything to affect the result is putting additional weight on me, and he’s probably right.

 Entry #005 (May 23 2021)

 Nothing else moved on this front this week.
 Having cooled off, I’ve been considering submitting a formal appeal or an exam remark request for my China 302 grade still, but I think there would be a significant relationship and emotional cost to this and would still give only a 50-50 chance of getting my grade upgraded (but a 0% chance of being downgraded).

 I’m leaning toward not doing it after all because I can’t deal with it on top of the Japan thing whichever way that domino falls, but I do have a meeting next Tuesday with the students’ ombuds office to at least talk to them about it.

 As mentioned, I only worked three days out of five this week, and next week is a long weekend as well (Monday is Victoria Day), so it’s a four day work week coming up.
 I’m happy for that as I need the rest — my left eye has been hurting and blurring a bit recently from overuse (and the mythical dragon trapped inside it that I have to occasionally subdue) and more rest should fix it.